 Annie Battle Lake

 Annie Battle Lake is small compared to many of the other lakes in the state, but it’s one of the best fishing lakes in Minnesota.
 It’s heavily regulated by the DNR, which means there is nearly always a multitude of fish teeming the waters.
-It’s located in Otter Tail County and is best known for scores of Black Bullhead, Bluegill, Brown Bullhead, Green Sunfish, Largemouth Bass, Muskie, Northern Pike, Rock Bass, Walleye, Yellow Bullhead, Yellow Perch, and Pumpkinseed.
+It’s located in Otter Tail County and is best known for scores of bluegill, various bass and bullhead species, northern pike, muskie, walleye, pumpkinseed, and perch.
 Annie Battle Lake is also a non-motorized lake, which means your fishing won’t be affected by loud boaters.

 Lake Johanna is located in Ramsey County, just north of St. Paul.
 While Lake Johanna is most famous for its boating and boat fishing opportunities, it also has excellent shore fishing.
 The lake is accessible for people of all ages and is crawling with walleye, northern pike, largemouth bass, bluegill, crappie, muskie, bullhead species, and yellow perch.
 Shore fishing is currently limited to the Tony Schmidt Park area, where you’ll find clear, sandy beaches and an outlet structure.

 The Mississippi Gateway Regional Park is located in Brooklyn Park and offers shore and pier fishing opportunities.
 It’s one of the most family-friendly spots on the Mississippi River and is readily accessible for people of all ages.
 While shore fishing is the most popular option, there are also two bridges and a pier that offer fishing opportunities.
 There are a number of species that you’ll likely encounter including small and largemouth bass, catfish, carp, and northern pike.